hdShang/arxiv-daily/docs/cs-CV/2025-06-07/papers/250606631v2-physlab-a-benchmark-dataset-for-multi-granularity-visual-parsing-of-.md

 ---
 layout: default
-title: PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments
+title: "PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments"
 ---

 # PhysLab: A Benchmark Dataset for Multi-Granularity Visual Parsing of Physics Experiments